S2AUlendo/HC-HeatCompensation-Docs/Heat Compensation/Settings.md

 The **Settings Menu** allows users to configure performance and optimization parameters to balance speed, accuracy, and resource usage.
 Users can access the settings by navigating to **File > Settings** in the window menu.

+By default, optimized files are stored in Program Files/UlendoHCTool/output.
+Use the **File > Change Output** Directory option to change the location of these optimized files.

 ## Processing Modes
-Users can choose from four processing modes that control how many CPU threads the app will allocate to optimization tasks:
+Users can choose from four processing modes that control how many CPU threads the app will allocate to optimization tasks.
+These modes impact the computation time and overall performance, allowing users to customize their experience based on system capabilities:

 - **Reserved** - Uses minimal CPU resources, preserving system performance for other tasks.
 - **Balanced** - Allocates a moderate number of CPU threads for optimization while keeping system responsiveness.